Nilshut/data-visualization-project3/README.md

 #### Domain problem characterization

-Our group of target users consists of anyone with an interest in the relationships between various DFG researchers.
+Our taget group consists of anyone with an interest in the relationships between various DFG researchers.
 As mentioned above, this applies mostly to universities and professors looking to fill a vacancy or evaluate possible collaborations respectively.
 But pre- and post-graduates as well as the DFG itself can profit from utilising this visualisation to aid their decision-making process.
 These relations can be evaluated from different angles, such as the number and depth